laminlabs/lamindb/docs/sync.md

 artifact.run.initiated_by_run.transform
 ```

-Upon re-syncing a record, it will identify that the record already exists in the target database and simply map the record.
+Upon re-syncing a object, it will identify that the object already exists in the target database and simply map the object.

 ```python
 artifact = artifacts.get(key="example_datasets/mini_immuno/dataset1.h5ad")